projectgus/python-canalystii/README.md

 * Receive buffer hardware overflow detection (see Performance, below).
 * ACK status of sent CAN messages.
 * Failure status of sent CAN messages.
 If the device fails to get bus arbitration after some unknown amount of time, it will drop the message silently.
 * Hardware filtering of incoming messages.
-Currently all filtering is done in software.
 There is a `filter` field of `InitCommand` structure, not clear how it works.
 * Configuring whether messages are ACKed by Canalyst-II.
 This may be possible, see `InitCommand` `acc_code` and `acc_mask`.

 ## Performance